bfrest/personal-site/README.md

 This is my personal portfolio!
-It's usually under construction because that's the way I am.
+It's usually under construction because I love trying new things.